YeswanthB011/QAPlayground_Playwright/README.md

 ```

 ## Writing Tests
--tests/: This directory contains your test files.
+- tests/: This directory contains your test files.
 Each test file typically ends with .spec.ts.
--pages/: This directory contains your Page Object Model (POM) classes.
+- pages/: This directory contains your Page Object Model (POM) classes.
 Each page class represents a page in your application.
--playwright.config.ts: This is the Playwright configuration file where you can set up your test environment, browser options, and other settings.
+- playwright.config.ts: This is the Playwright configuration file where you can set up your test environment, browser options, and other settings.
--package.json: This file contains the metadata for your project, including dependencies and scripts.
+- package.json: This file contains the metadata for your project, including dependencies and scripts.
--tsconfig.json: This is the TypeScript configuration file.
+- tsconfig.json: This is the TypeScript configuration file.

 ## Reporting
 For now just using inbuilt report generation in HTML, JSON.